Orange High School (Ohio)

 Orange High School (OHS) is a public high school located in Pepper Pike, Ohio, United States, an eastern suburb in the Greater Cleveland metropolitan area of Northeast Ohio.
 OHS is the only high school in the Orange City School District.

 History

 In 1924 the Orange Schools were consolidated from the individually operated Orange Township public schools.
 That year, the Foreman family donated the first 10 acre of property to ultimately comprise a 172 acre school district campus and the first Orange Schools building was opened on the current site of the high school.
 In 1973, the current Orange High School's contemporary structure was expanded upon, built around and opened on the site of the original school building.

 The Orange School District serves more than 2,200 students living in Hunting Valley, Moreland Hills, Orange Village, Pepper Pike, and Woodmere.
-Students living in portions of Bedford Heights, Solon, Gates Miles, and Warrensville Heights also attend Orange Schools.
+Students living in portions of Bedford Heights, Solon, Gates Mills, and Warrensville Heights also attend Orange Schools.